jimniels/blog/posts/2025-12-07-icons-in-menus.md

 So I guess this is the world I live in now.
 Icons in menus.
 Icons in menus everywhere.

 Send help.

+## Update: 2026-01-05

+Niki wrote the post I wanted to write including _why_ icons in every menu item is a bad idea.
+[You should read it](https://tonsky.me/blog/tahoe-icons/), and then send it to everyone you know.